dadrasarmin/high-throughput_blast/README.md

   ncpus: 17
 ```

 6. Create a bash file with a name you like and add these lines.
-Use this bash file if you are using snakemake v8 and higher

 ```
 #!/bin/bash